joshhanley/livewire-dusk-testbench/README.md

 ```

+### Register Package Service Providers

+Register your package services providers in $packageProviders property to ensure they are loaded for testing.

-## Views
+### Setup Layout Views

 To add other packages to your app layout such as AlpineJS, you will need to create a custom layout.

 Create your own app layout by creating a `views/layouts/app.blade.php` file somewhere in your package.

 Then set your base view folder by overridding `viewsDirectory` method to point to the `views` folder you created.

-## Package Providers

-Register your package services providers in $packageProviders property to ensure they are loaded for testing.

 ## Possible Overrides